jmiramont/benchmarks-detection-denoising/README.md

 poetry run python run_this_benchmark_denoising.py
 ```

 This will run the benchmark using new added methods, avoiding previously explored ones and saving time.
-You can change this from the configuration file [```config_benchmarks.yaml```](./config_benchmarks.yaml) located in the repository.
+You can change this from the configuration files as explained in the next section.

 ## Changing the benchmark configuration

-The benchmark parameters can be modified using the [```config_benchmarks.yaml```](./config_benchmarks.yaml) file.
+The benchmark parameters can be modified using the  files [```config_denoising.yaml```](./config_denoising.yaml) and [```config_detection.yaml```](./config_detection.yaml) located in the repository.
 Each line of this file define an input parameter of the benchmark:

 ```yaml
 N: 1024 # Number of time samples